The Science of Breastfeeding

 A growing amount of research continues to demonstrate that breastfeeding can provide numerous health benefits for both mother and baby.
 These include a secure food resource at the early stages of life, ensuring optimal nutrition for babies, and protection against diseases.
 Evidence suggests that breastfeeding may also reduce the risk of allergic diseases, obesity, asthma and Type 2 diabetes.

-World Breastfeeding Week (WBW) takes place on August 1–7 each year to celebrate the anniversary of the 1990 Innocenti Declaration.
+World Breastfeeding Week (WBW) takes place on August 1–7 each year to celebrate the anniversary of the 1990 Innocenti Declaration on the protection, promotion and support of breastfeeding.
 To mark WBW 2022, Technology Networks interviewed Dr. Alecia-Jane Twigger.
 Originally from Australia, Dr. Twigger is a postdoctoral researcher in the Khaled group in the Department of Pharmacology, University of Cambridge.

 Her research focuses on understanding how factors such as pregnancy and lactation influence mammary gland biology, and breast cancer risk.
 In this interview, we discuss the science of breastfeeding – how breastmilk is produced, its composition and the links between breastmilk and the immune system.